Table of Contents

 Cushing syndrome is an abnormal increase in cortisol levels.

 - B) Non-iatrogenic:

-- ACTH independent → from adrenal gland (primary)
+- ACTH independent → from the adrenal gland (primary)

-- ACTH dependent→ secondary: ↑ ACTH From pituitary (“Cushing’s disease”) and ectopic ACTH production (as in small cell carcinoma (SSC) of lung)
+- ACTH dependent→ secondary to increased ACTH from the pituitary (“Cushing’s disease”) and ectopic ACTH production (as in small cell carcinoma of the lung)

 - Changes in appearance: central obesity, hirsutism, moon facies, “buffalo hump,” purple striae on abdomen, acne

 - Hypogonadism, masculinization in females, proximal muscle wasting and weakness, psychiatric disturbances